joanlopez/kerberos-devenv/README.md

 the Kerberos database and register some principals (user and service), ahd has [start.sh](start.sh) as entrypoint.
 - `kerberos-client`: the Kerberos client, defined in [Dockerfile.client](Dockerfile.client), which also relies on [krb5.conf](krb5.conf) configuration, and has `krb5-user` packages installed, so you can use `kinit` and `klist` commands.
-It's configured to run endlessly (`tail -f /dev/null`), so you can `sh` into it to play with these commands.
+_It's configured to run endlessly (`tail -f /dev/null`), so you can `sh` into it to play with these commands._
 - `apache-server`: the HTTP service available at `http.example.com`, based on [Apache](https://httpd.apache.org/), defined in [Dockerfile.apache](Dockerfile.apache), which also relies on [krb5.conf](krb5.conf) configuration, and its service is [configured to use Kerberos auth](apache-kerberos.conf), with credentials defined in [http.keytab](http.keytab).
+- `go-app`: a simple Go application, defined in [Dockerfile.app](Dockerfile.app), which also relies on [krb5.conf](krb5.conf) configuration, that uses [github.com/jcmturner/gokrb5](https://github.com/jcmturner/gokrb5) library to authenticate against the Kerberos server and perform a request against the HTTP service. _It's configured to run endlessly (`tail -f /dev/null`), so you can `sh` into it to play with these commands._

 ## Usage